-We begin by characterizing the distinct "business models" within the set of FBS schools.
-In Figure 1, we use data from 2018 to summarize the business model of modern athletics departments across two dimensions: (1) the share of athletic department revenues that comes from the University (as opposed to commercial ventures) and (2) overall athletic department revenues.
-The figure indicates two clear "clusters" of schools.
-One cluster of schools has generally low revenues overall and a large fraction of revenue coming in the form of transfers from the University and/or the student body.
-The other cluster in the lower-right corner contains schools with meaningfully larger overall athletic department revenues.
-For these schools, the vast majority of overall revenue is generated by the direct activities of the athletic department.
+We begin by characterizing the distinct "business models" within the set of FBS colleges.
+In Figure 1, we use data from 2018 to summarize the business model of modern athletics departments across two dimensions: (1) the share of athletic department revenues that comes from the university (as opposed to commercial ventures) and (2) overall athletic department revenues.
+The figure indicates two clear "clusters" of colleges.
+One cluster of colleges has generally low revenues overall and a large fraction of revenue coming in the form of transfers from the university and/or the student body.
+The other cluster in the lower-right corner contains colleges with meaningfully larger overall athletic department revenues.
+For these colleges, the vast majority of overall revenue is generated by the direct activities of the athletic department.

-To formally determine the clusters of schools, we use a standard k-means clustering algorithm, and the dashed line in Figure 1 represents a hyperplane that divides the sample of FBS schools into two distinct clusters based on this algorithm.
-As discussed above, the schools in the lower-right cluster correspond exactly to the subset of FBS schools that are members of the so-called "Power 5" athletic conferences: the Big Ten, Pac-12, Big 12, Southeastern Conference (SEC), and the Athletic Coast Conference (ACC).
-Based on the results of the clustering analysis in Figure 1, we focus our empirical analysis on the schools in the Power 5 conferences, since these are the schools where intercollegiate athletics are likely to generate meaningful economic rents.12
+To formally determine the clusters of colleges, we use a standard k -means clustering algorithm, and the dashed line in Figure 1 represents a hyperplane that divides the sample of FBS colleges into two distinct clusters based on this algorithm.
+As discussed above, the colleges in the lower-right cluster correspond exactly to the subset of FBS colleges that are members of the so-called "Power 5" athletic conferences: Big Ten, Pac-12, Big 12, Southeastern Conference (SEC), and Atlantic Coast Conference (ACC).
+Based on the results of the clustering analysis in Figure 1, we focus our empirical analysis on the colleges in the Power 5 conferences, since these are the colleges where intercollegiate athletics are likely to generate substantial economic rents.14